Click on the headings (below) to access information quickly

 Usually, the shed must also be its own height away from any residential accommodation or any legal boundary.
 But check with the Planning Unit of your local Council.

-What level can I have my ground levels or paving stone in relation to the finished floor level?
+What level can I have my outside ground levels or paving stone in relation to the finished floor level of the building?

 This depends on the type of cladding, and whether the building is habitable or not.
 If the cladding is brick then the distance is 150mm above un-landscaped ground or 100mm above paving stones.